Agent-Hellboy/trace-dkey/docs/index.md

 ## Installation

-You can install Trace DKey using pip:
+You can install trace-dkey using pip:

 ```bash